 Image 2: GBP/USD on a Daily chart

-Here we have another example of a rounding top pattern but this time the formation took place in the GBP/USD currency pair and took multiple months to complete.
+Here we have another example of a rounding top chart pattern but this time the formation took place in the GBP/USD currency pair and took multiple months to complete.
 Note how price dropped sharply lower in both these examples once the neckline support level was broken.
-This price behavior is a common occurrence once these patterns complete.
+This price behaviour is a common occurrence once these patterns complete.

 Image 3: EUR/USD on a 4-Hour chart with Volume